Aari McDonald, No. 10 Arizona earn hard-fought win over Cal

 The Bears have had nine games postponed and this was their first contest since Feb.
 7 after missing last weekend’s scheduled trip to face the Oregon schools.

-Evelien Lutje Schipholt’s layin with 2:13 left in the third briefly put Cal ahead 38-36 — a stretch of six straight made baskets by the Bears to end the third tied at 43.
+Evelien Lutje Schipholt’s layup with 2:13 left in the third briefly put Cal ahead 38-36 — a stretch of six straight made baskets by the Bears to end the third tied at 43.
 They made seven straight spanning the quarters.

+“We’re a lot better than we were in January,” Cal coach Charmin Smith said.
+“We just had certain game goals that we wanted to try to accomplish just to prove to ourselves that we’re better than the first time around.”

 Dalayah Daniels scored 24 points on 9-for-13 shooting to go with 10 rebounds leading scrappy Cal (0-14, 0-11), which has just eight healthy scholarship players and former walk-on and lone senior Archer Olson adding experience in the starting lineup.
 Three potential starting guards were lost to season-ending injuries.

-Michelle Onyiah added 13 points and 10 rebounds for the Bears, who outrebounded the Wildcats 40-26 for the game.
+Onyiah added 13 points and 10 rebounds for the Bears, who outrebounded the Wildcats 40-26 for the game.
 But Arizona scored 21 points off 18 Cal turnovers while committing only six of its own.

+“Today, we had something else in our bones, in our blood, that we can do this,” Onyiah said.
+“We are a really good team, we’ve just got to prove it.
+And today we proved it really well.”

 BIG PICTURE